Autumn Budget 2025

 | Tax Measure | Change Announced | Effective Date | Strategic Impact |

-| Director Dividends | Tax Rates Increased by 2%. | To be confirmed (Likely April 2026) | We can review this impact to calculate whether you’ll be best on a salary and dividend split income or just through salary. |
+| Director Dividends | Tax Rates Increased by 2%. | To be confirmed (Likely April 2026) | We can review your individual situation and whether you’ll be best on a salary and dividend split income or through a normal salary. |

 | Salary Sacrifice Pensions | NI Exemption Capped. | From April 2029 | National Insurance relief on contributions will only apply to the first £2,000 per year.
 Above this cap, contributions will be subject to NICs.
 This reduces the NI benefit for both the employer and high-earning employees. |